Uraxii/naous/source-art/writing/tutorial.md

 ### Scene 2.2 - Miniboss

-The plaza seems combed through for only a brief moment.
+The plaza seems combed clean for only a brief moment.
 A shuddering vibration nearby acts as a siren's call.
 A new type of enemy seems to have kindly demolished the debris blocking one of the paths, but doesn't seem keen on letting us by without greeting us first.

 > A new Stilled enemy appears, slightly larger than the previous type.
 It has thicker, muscle-like appendages with sharp edges and points.
 It moves notably faster and hits harder, though it takes a bit more time between attacks than the previous enemy.
 >